 Triamterene has been found in renal stones in association with the other usual calculus components.
 DYAZIDE should be used with caution in patients with a history of renal stones.

-The normal adult range of serum potassium is 3.5 to 5.0 mEq per liter with 4.5 mEq often being used for a reference point.
+The normal adult range of serum potassium is 3.5 to 5.0 mEq/L with 4.5 mEq often being used for a reference point.
 If hypokalemia should develop, corrective measures should be taken such as potassium supplementation or increased dietary intake of potassium-rich foods.

 Discontinue DYAZIDE and substitute a thiazide diuretic alone until potassium levels return to normal.

-Thiazide may decrease serum PBI levels without sign of thyroid disturbance.
+Thiazide may decrease serum protein-bound iodine (PBI) levels without sign of thyroid disturbance.

 Thiazides should be discontinued before carrying out tests for parathyroid function.
 Calcium excretion is decreased by thiazides.
 Pathologic changes in the parathyroid glands with hypercalcemia and hypophosphatemia have been observed in a few patients on prolonged thiazide therapy.
 The common complications of hyperparathyroidism such as bone resorption and peptic ulceration have not been seen.